Reading Time: 2 mins

 But did you know that XBRL ACRA can take enforcement action and impose a composition sum if your company doesn’t file the annual return on time?

-That’s right; there is a late lodgement fee which can even convert to court prosecution if the company or directors do not accept the offer of the composition if ACRA decides not to offer compensation for the breaches.
+Indeed, there is a late lodgment fee associated with delayed submissions, which could escalate to court prosecution if the company or its directors do not accept the composition offer, or if ACRA chooses not to offer compensation for these violations.
+This underscores the critical nature of timely and accurate financial reporting through XBRL, highlighting the system’s role in maintaining regulatory compliance and minimizing legal risks for businesses.

-• Section 197 of the Companies Act (CA) requires every listed company to file AR within 5 months after its financial year-end.
+• Listed Companies: According to the Section 197 of the Companies Act (CA), Every listed company must file its AR within 5 months after the end of its financial year.

-• All other companies must file the AR within 7 months after the financial year-end.
+• Other Companies: All other companies are required to file their AR within 7 months after their financial year-end.

-• For all other companies with share capital that keep the branch registered outside Singapore, AR must be filed within 8 months after the financial year-end.
+• Other Companies with Share Capital Keeping the Branch Register Outside Singapore: For all other companies that have share capital and keep the branch register outside Singapore, the AR must be filed within 8 months after the financial year-end.

 Consequences of Non-filing XBRL ACRA